spacechimplives/zaplog-wordpress-plugin/README.md

 #Zaplog Collaborative Journalism

-Crowdfunding and rewarding can be followed by clicking the button:

 <a href="https://mobbr.com/#/task/aHR0cHM6Ly9naXRodWIuY29tL3BhdHJpY2tzYXZhbGxlL3phcGxvZy13b3JkcHJlc3MtcGx1Z2luL21pbGVzdG9uZXMvTWluaW11bSUyMHZpYWJsZSUyMHByb2R1Y3Q="><img src="https://api.mobbr.com/button/eb342f159522ccde16500ce9abc34391/medium"/></a>

-The bitcoin address for funding this project is <b>1ASgxwsQAaJm2aP3rprAq8CuUVcJGWqkah</b>
+The bitcoin address for funding this project is <b>1ASgxwsQAaJm2aP3rprAq8CuUVcJGWqkah</b>.
 To pay EUR into this bitcoin address, goto http://bitonic.nl

+Funding and rewarding can be followed by clicking the button.

 ##Overview

-> The zaplog plugin delivers functionality based on the succesful <a href="http://zaplog.nl">zaplog social news site</a>.
+> The Zaplog plugin delivers functionality based on the succesful <a href="http://zaplog.nl">zaplog social news site</a>.
 The site was built in 2007.
 Its expressionengine 1.6 technology and design are outdated and need to be ported, upgraded to wordpress 4.1

-> Members can contribute by posting, editing, tagging, voting, linking and commenting articles.
+> All members can contribute by posting, editing, tagging, voting, linking and commenting articles.

 > All contributors automatically share in the earnings (ad income, donations, sponsoring), proportionally to their contributions.
 This is done using the HTTPS://MOBBR.COM payment system.

 > Articles are selected for frontpage display by an algorithm that adaptively weighs votes, comments, commenters, views, referers etc.

-## Installation

-#### On Linux or OS X

-1. Copy the `zaplog-wordpress-plugin` directory into your `wp-content/plugins` directory.
-2. Create a symbolic link between the `trunk` directory and the plugin.
-For example: `ln -s zaplog-wordpress-plugin/trunk /path/to/wordpress/wp-content/plugins/zaplog-wordpress-plugin`
-3. In the WordPress dashboard, navigation to the *Plugins* page Locate the menu item that reads “The Zaplog Collective Journalism plugin”
-4. Click on *Activate.*

-#### On Windows

-1. Copy the `zaplog-wordpress-plugin` directory into your `wp-content/plugins` directory.
-2. Create a symbolic link between the `trunk` directory and the plugin.
-For example: `mklink /J path\to\wp-content\plugins \path\to\plugin\trunk\zaplog-wordpress-plugin`
-3. In the WordPress dashboard, navigation to the *Plugins* page Locate the menu item that reads “The Zaplog Collective Journalism plugin”
-4. Click on *Activate.*

-See https://tommcfarlin.com/wordpress-plugin-boilerplate/ for more options.
+> Modern news reporting doesn't fit a blog format, Zaplog introduces the news stream or collaborative event timeline for this.

+###Milestones

+- The first milestone will be the <a href="https://github.com/patricksavalle/zaplog-wordpress-plugin/milestones/Minimum%20viable%20product">Minimum Viable Product</a>.
+- The second milestone will be the revolutionary <a href="https://github.com/patricksavalle/zaplog-wordpress-plugin/milestones/Event%20timelines">collaborative event timeline</a> or newsstream.
+- The third milestone will be the <a href="https://github.com/patricksavalle/zaplog-wordpress-plugin/milestones/RSS%20aggregator">collaborative content aggregator</a>.

 ##Development